suvarnasomvanshi/movie-app/README.md

+# project name
+ movie application

+ ### project description
+  project is done by using fetching APIs and show on ui .
+  Also it has search functionallty to search movie.
+  It has functionallty to add movie inside favourite movie. also it option to add user name .
+  At the last it contain footer.

   # Getting Started with Create React App
     npx create-react-app movie-app

 ## `npm i`
- In the project directory, you can install:
+ In the project directory,install:
 #### npm i react-router-dom
 #### npm i react-icons
 #### npm install @mui/material @emotion/react @emotion/styled